Practice data breach decisions before notification clocks run out

 An engineer discovers a misconfigured S3 bucket has been publicly accessible for 72 hours containing employee PII.
 The team must scope exposure and initiate breach notification procedures under a 72-hour window.

 Every run produces a scored report mapped to recognized frameworks.
-Download the sample PDF to see the format teams get after a live Data Breach Response exercise.
+Open the sample report to see the format teams receive after a live Data Breach Response exercise.

 Frequently asked questions